picuslab/med-graph-mae/README.md

 ## Usage

-1. Run the 'GM2Preparation.ipynb' (https://github.com/picuslab/med-graph-mae/blob/main/GM2Preparation.ipynb) notebook you will use the above-mentioned files to create the dataframes needed to generate the graphs and therefore to use the GraphMAE2 framework.
+1. Run the 'GM2Preparation.ipynb' (https://github.com/picuslab/med-graph-mae/blob/main/GM2Preparation.ipynb) notebook.
+You will use the above-mentioned files to create the dataframes needed to generate the graphs and therefore to use the GraphMAE2 framework.
 In particular:
     - change the folders
     - uncomment lines for "GROUND TRUTH GENERATION"
     - uncomment line for "LABEL GENERATION"